method5/method5.github.io/roadmap.md

 Possible Future Changes:
 ------------------------

-* **2018-02** _v9.0: Security Enhancements._  Add more configurable privileges.
-Instead of only using the DBA role, allow complete control over the privileges used.
-This will allow Method5 to be usable by junior DBAs, production data analysts, or organizations that can't grant DBA to their DBAs.
 * **2018** _Subproject - Security Program._ Method5 could be used to build a security compliance program.
 Most security tools are just a collection of SQL statements from the STIG.
 It might be relatively easy to build a better version of those expensive programs.
 * **2018** _v10: File copy._  A simple way to copy files from the management host to other hosts could be helpful for running scripts.
 * **2018** _v11: Run SQL\*Plus scripts._  This isn't particularly useful but may be necessary to convince some old-school DBAs.